 Marinating is a crucial step that not only adds flavor but also helps to tenderize the fish and lock in moisture.
 The marinade acts as a flavor-infusing agent, enhancing the natural taste of the rockfish while keeping it succulent and juicy during the grilling process.

 When it comes to marinades, the options are virtually endless.
 You can customize the flavors based on your personal preferences and the overall theme of your meal.
 One simple and delicious marinade for rockfish involves a combination of olive oil, lemon juice, minced garlic, and fresh herbs like thyme or dill.
-These ingredients work harmoniously to create a delightful balance of tanginess and herbaceousness that complements the delicate nature of your fish.
+These ingredients work harmoniously to create a delightful balance of tanginess and herbaceousness that complements the delicate nature of your fish, which can be added to your dishes, also with this kind of ideas you can broaden your menu.

 Preparing the Grill